kush-dev/Trader--automatedBots/README.md

-# Trader--automated-Bots
+# Trader—automated-Bots
-This Bots provide the trader an easy way to trade forex,cryptocurrencies and synthetic indices to avoid addiction and loss of money.
+This Bots allow the trader an easy approach to trade forex,cryptocurrencies and synthetic indices to prevent addiction and loss of money.
+The Bots are written using xml language and supported by a variety of trading platforms.
+Remember to trade wisely without greed and adequate earnings Dont run twice consecutively